Bio (Catherine Evans)

-Evans teaches in a variety of degree, diploma, certificate and continuing education programs and enjoys supporting her students through theoretical, experience-based and active learning as they pursue their educational and career goals.
-She enjoys field trips, and has led a number of multi-day student learning excursions in British Columbia, Mexico and China.
-Evans has designed curricula for strategic resort management, tourism product development, and ecoliteracy.
-She spent three terms at Jinhua Polytechnic in China, from 2012-14, as faculty in the International Hotel Management program, assisting with instruction, faculty mentorship and program development.
-Before coming to Royal Roads, Evans was an instructor at Capilano University for ten years.
-Some of her consulting work included the development of a regional business plan and marketing strategy to establish a Sunshine Coast Destination Marketing Organization, creating a multi-disciplinary arts retreat, contributing to whale research, and working with the WWF on the development of ecolodges in three Costa Rican communities.
+Evans teaches in various degree, diploma and certificate programs, and has led multi-day student-learning excursions in British Columbia, Mexico and China.
+She has designed curricula for strategic resort management, tourism product development and ecoliteracy.
+Evans spent four terms at Jinhua Polytechnic in China from 2012 to 2018 as faculty in the International Hotel Management program assisting with instruction, faculty mentorship and program development.
+Before coming to Royal Roads, she instructed at Capilano University for 10 years.
+She has consulted in Costa Rica, Guyana, Colombia, Guatemala, Trinidad & Tobago, Peru, Honduras, and Greenland as well as British Columbia.
+Her consulting work has included developing plans to establish a Sunshine Coast destination-marketing organization, creating an arts retreat, contributing to whale research and working with the World Wildlife Fund.

-Evans holds a Master of Arts in Tourism Management from Royal Roads University (2012), where she received the Beadle Family Award in honour of excellence and innovation in tourism.
-She has an Instructor’s Diploma from Vancouver Community College (2010), and an Honours BSc in Zoology from the University of Toronto (1984).
-Evans’s graduate paper, Biologically Respectful Tourism: Examining environmental campaigns of the Sunshine Coast, B.C., is available online.
+Evans holds a Master of Arts in Tourism Management (2012) from Royal Roads University where she received the Beadle Family Award for excellence and innovation in tourism.
+She has a Provincial Instructor Diploma (2010) from Vancouver Community College and an Honours Bachelor of Science in Zoology (1984) from the University of Toronto.
+Evans’s graduate paper, Biologically Respectful Tourism: Examining environmental campaigns of the Sunshine Coast, BC, is available online.